 Bahá’u’lláh writes that God is exalted far above the knowledge of man.
 He cannot be described, let alone measured or divided.
 Therefore, there can be no trinity other than in symbol.
 Bahá’u’lláh says:

 “Regard thou the one true God as One Who is apart from, and immeasurably exalted above, all created things.
 The whole universe reflecteth His glory, while He is Himself independent of, and transcendeth His creatures.
-This is the true meaning of Divine Unity … He is a true believer in Divine Unity who, far from confusing duality with oneness, refuseth to allow any notion of multiplicity to becloud his conception of the singleness of God, who will regard the Divine Being as One Who, by His very nature, transcendeth the limitations of numbers.”
+This is the true meaning of Divine Unity. …

+“He is a true believer in Divine Unity who, far from confusing duality with oneness, refuseth to allow any notion of multiplicity to becloud his conception of the singleness of God, who will regard the Divine Being as One Who, by His very nature, transcendeth the limitations of numbers.”
 (12)

 Having recognized the inviolable oneness of God, the figurative meaning of the Trinity can be understood without transgressing the fundamental principle.
 An analogy may help to illustrate:

 There is a trinity in the sun, the rays of the sun, and the earth.
 Here too, we have the giver (sun), the gift (rays of the sun), and the receiver of the gift (earth).
 The sun and the earth are entirely separate and different.
 Yet, the source of all life on earth is from the sun, through its rays.
 In like manner, the source of all spiritual life on earth (the receiver of the gift) is from the Sun of Truth, God (the Giver) through His Messengers or Rays (the Gift).